abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 * The Dockerfile is production-oriented (RAILS_ENV=production, it bundles production gems, and precompiles assets)
 * Ruby is compiled using jemalloc to improve memory usage and performance
-* Brotli compression is done by a custom Python script that runs after the normal `rake assets:precompile` step rather than being integrated into the asset pipeline[^3]
+* Brotli compression is done by a custom Python script that runs after the normal `rake assets:precompile` step rather than being integrated into the asset pipeline[^asset-pipeline-bug]

-[^3]:
+[^asset-pipeline-bug]:
     There is [a gem](https://github.com/hansottowirtz/sprockets-exporters_pack/wiki/How-to-enable-Brotli-with-Rails-and%C2%A0Nginx) that can add Brotli compression directly to Sprockets, but it depends on a newer version of Sprockets [that I find buggy](https://github.com/rails/sprockets/issues/474), so for now I still use my own script

-I also included a Makefile like I do on most projects, so that I can just type `make build` to build the image or `make push` to push it without having to remember what I named the Docker image or what Docker registry I'm using.[^4]
+I also included a Makefile like I do on most projects, so that I can just type `make build` to build the image or `make push` to push it without having to remember what I named the Docker image or what Docker registry I'm using.[^make-test]

-[^4]:
+[^make-test]:
     I usually also include a `make test` that is sort of a poor man's CI that builds the image and runs `rake test` using docker-compose, but this app doesn't have tests because it's not the focus of the blog post.

 ## Create GCP project and resources